hisovereign/Fade-Monitors/README.md

 ### Important Information

-**Warning Blackout Monitor Warning** If you change the minimum values to zero it will blackout monitors and you will need to **boot into a Mint live USB session, mount system drive, nagivate to .local/bin and change the script**
+**Warning Blackout Monitor Warning** If you change the minimum values to zero it will blackout monitors and you will need to **boot into a live USB session, mount system drive, nagivate to .local/bin and change the script**

 or